Tom Graeff: Later years and death

 In 1959, Graeff placed an ad in the Los Angeles Times proclaiming that he was to be called Jesus Christ II, and that God had shown him truth and love.
 A second ad appeared on Christmas Day and listed several sermon dates at local churches.
 That ad was quickly pulled from rotation.
 The next year, Graeff filed to have his name legally changed to Jesus Christ II.
 After opposition by the Christian Defense League, the petition was denied.

-After this incident and a subsequent arrest, Graeff vanished from Hollywood, fleeing to the east coast.
+After this incident and a subsequent arrest for disrupting a church service, Graeff vanished from Hollywood, fleeing to the east coast.
 He returned to Los Angeles in 1964 and worked as an editor on David L. Hewitt's 1964 ultra low-budget film The Wizard of Mars.
 It was his final film credit.
 In 1968, Graeff took out an ad in Variety, announcing that his screenplay, entitled Orf, was for sale for the unprecedented sum of $500,000.
 (A Hollywood record had recently been set when a script was sold for $400,000.)
 After the ad appeared, he was publicly lambasted by LA Times columnist Joyce Haber.
 When Graeff insinuated that a number of high-profile people were attached to the project (including Robert Wise and Carl Reiner), Haber outed him as "Jesus Christ II", putting the final nail in his career.

 Unable to find work, Graeff moved to La Mesa, California, near San Diego.
 He committed suicide by carbon monoxide poisoning in his garage on December 19, 1970, at age 41.